-&lt;sup>1 Add XREFs TO LOC
+1 Add XREFs TO LOC

-&lt;sup>2 See paragraph 7.16 onward in Second Sight's Part One Report for a more detailed explanation of these processes.
+2 See paragraph 7.16 onward in Second Sight's Part One Report for a more detailed explanation of these processes.

-&lt;sup>3 Strictly speaking, the Global User ID should be used to generate a new unique ID for the Post Office staff member and the new ID would then be used for training, audits, etc.
+3 Strictly speaking, the Global User ID should be used to generate a new unique ID for the Post Office staff member and the new ID would then be used for training, audits, etc.

-&lt;sup>4 The use of balancing transactions was explained to Second Sight and is referenced in its Part Two issue in Horizon to be corrected: an accounting or operational error would typically be corrected by way of a transaction correction.
+4 The use of balancing transactions was explained to Second Sight and is referenced in its Part Two issue in Horizon to be corrected: an accounting or operational error would typically be corrected by way of a transaction correction.
 A balancing transaction can add a transaction to the branch's accounts but it cannot edit or delete other data in those accounts.
-Balancing transactions only exist within Horizon Online (not the old version of Horizon) and so have only been in use since around 2010.
-Their use is logged within the system and is extremely rare.
-As far as Post Office is currently aware a balancing transaction has only been used once to correct a single branch's accounts (not being a branch operated by one of the Claimants).
+Balancing transactions only exist within Horizon Online (not the old version of Horizon) and so have only been in use since around 2010.5 Their use is logged within the system and is extremely rare.
+As far as Post Office is currently aware a balancing transaction has only been used once6 to correct a single branch's accounts (not being a branch operated by one of the Claimants).7

-- 1.3.4 Access to databases / servers.
-In line with standard IT practices at all organisations, there are a small number of persons at Fujitsu (not Post Office) who have special permissions to access and edit, within strict controls, the databases and servers that sit behind Horizon.
+- 1.3.4 Access to databases.
+There are a small number of persons at Fujitsu (not Post Office) who have special permissions to access and edit, within strict controls, the databases and servers that sit behind Horizon.
 Use of these permissions is logged and so there would be an audit trail of any activity undertaken using these permissions.
-Importantly, given that the audit log is hardware encrypted [TBC with FJ] it is not even possible for those with super user access to alter the audit trails of access.
 Enquiries are continuing as to whether this access could be used to affect a branch's accounts but we currently understand that, if this is possible, it would be a difficult and time consuming process.
-We believe, given the above methods open to Post Office to deal with errors in a branch's accounts, the use of this access to amend a branch's accounts would be rare however Post Office is making enquiries as to whether it has ever happened. - 1.4 During the Scheme, it was alleged that Post Office had the ability to "remotely access" Horizon in order to conduct transactions.
+In any event, given the above methods open to Post Office to deal with errors in a branch's accounts, the use of this access to amend a branch's accounts would also be extremely rare indeed, Post Office is making enquiries as to whether it has ever happened. - 1.4 During the Scheme, it was alleged that Post Office had the ability to "remotely access" Horizon in order to conduct transactions.
 This allegation is understood to mean that a Post Office (or Fujitsu) employee could log on to a terminal in a branch from a different location outside the branch and conduct (or edit or delete) customer transactions.
 To be clear: this is not possible. - 1.5 Ultimately, no postmaster going through the Scheme was able to point to a particular transaction that they believed had been created, edited or deleted by Post Office without their consent.
 Moreover, you have presented no evidence that misuse of any of the above processes by Post Office was the cause of any shortfall in any Claimant's branch. - 1.6 Post Office maintains that the combination of technical controls in Horizon and operational controls at Post Office and in branch (including the need for postmasters to diligently monitor their branch accounts, cash and stock as described in Schedule X) provides satisfactory assurance that Horizon does accurately record the transactions input by the Claimants (or their assistants).